Private Cloud vs. Public Cloud — What’s the difference?

 The overall benefits of cloud computing are clear.
 It provides scalability, instant provisioning, virtualized resources, and the ability to quickly expand your server base.
 But what is the best method—private cloud or public cloud?
-This article will help clear the cloud of confusion, so you can make the best decision for your company.
+This blog will help clear the cloud of confusion, so you can make the best decision for your company.

 What is a private cloud?

 Private cloud looks a lot like what we used to call an on-premise data center to the skeptic.
 However, private clouds use virtualization, software (e.g., JD Edwards, SAP), and automation to organize infrastructure.Together, these provide flexibility synonymous with the public cloud without sacrificing control over security and data privacy.

 Private cloud hosting is a single-tenant environment where the hardware, storage and network are dedicated to a single client or company.
 Unlike public clouds, private clouds are typically maintained, provisioned and managed by their users, not third-party IT staff.
 This includes setting up a firewall.
 Whether running software on a public-facing server or using actual hardware, the firewall prevents anyone from accessing resources without proper credentials (e.g. user ID, passcode, special key number).

 Many mid- to large-sized organizations choose private cloud for benefits including:

 - Increased security — Lowering the risk of access by non-users via the internet or in the same data center